microsoft/pxt-adafruit/docs/lessons/happy-birthday/challenges.md

 ### Challenge 3

-You now have a the ability to create music on the micro:bit.
+You now have a the ability to create music on the @boardname@.
 Try to code another favourite song.